NauelSerraino/SIAPE/README.md

 Contributions are welcome!
 So far only the main filtering arguments have been implemented, and more features can be added to enhance the tool.
 Follow these steps to get started:

+1. Open an issue to discuss the feature/fix.
-1. Fork the repository.
+2. Fork the repository.
-2. Create a new branch for your feature/fix.
+3. Create a new branch for your feature/fix.
-3. Commit your changes and push the branch.
+4. Commit your changes and push the branch.
-4. Open a pull request for review.
+5. Open a pull request for review.

 ---